Data-Advantage/vibestack/example/launchweek-ai/product-requirements-document.md

 - Project management board for tasks
 - Document repository for generated assets
 - Milestone celebration and achievements
+- Simultaneous project management (2 for Free tier, 20 for Pro tier)

 ## 4. User Stories and Acceptance Criteria